 The USA is one of the most popular destinations for visitors throughout the year, especially during the Christmas season.
 If this is your first time traveling to this territory, or if it has been more than 2 years since you last returned, you must apply for ESTA authorization, if your country is a member of the Visa Waiver Program.

-The application is simple as you only need to fill out the ESTA form online.
+Applying is simple: simply fill in the ESTA form online.
 Three cases can then arise:

 If you are granted ESTA authorization, it means that you have the right to be in the United States whenever you want for a period often equivalent to 3 months maximum.
 As a reminder, this ESTA authorization is valid for a period of 2 years.